lilhamad8/naijahacks2019-safety-mobile/README.md

 # Report A Crime
 This is the app built by team Neon for Naija Hack hackaton 2019.

-This Projec is built on ionic.
+This Project is built on ionic.

 The app provides a very fast method of reporting crime.
 Through